-- (1) The Manager, Procurement and Property Services is to conduct annual reviews to ensure appropriate compliance with the provisions of this section.
+- (1) The Manager, Property Services is to organise annual reviews to ensure appropriate compliance with the provisions of this section.
 The outcome of reviews is to be reported to the Corporate Management Group. - (2) Officers and other members are to perform station inspections three monthly, which are to include comment as to relevant compliance with this section in respective Inspection Reports.

-1.37 ACCIDENTS
+1.37 CRASHES

-- (1) 'Accident' means an occurrence arising from the operation of any vehicle, aircraft, vessel or machinery whereby any person or animal is injured or any property is damaged and includes any other contingency or similar result requiring investigation or attention by police in the public interest, and includes a crash as defined in the Road Rules. - (2) 'Serious accident' means an accident in which a person receives injuries, which result in, or may result in, death or which requires their admission to hospital exceeding 24 hours. - (3) 'Serious Traffic Crash' means a crash on a road or road related area where a death occurs or is likely, or there appears to be serious negligence, dangerous driving, grievous bodily harm, or a serious breach of the traffic/criminal law as determined by an inspector.
+- (1) 'Crash' means an occurrence arising from the operation of any vehicle, aircraft, vessel or machinery whereby any person or animal is injured, or any property is damaged and includes any other eventuality or similar result requiring investigation or attention by police in the public interest and includes a crash as defined in the Road Rules. - (2) 'Serious crash' means a crash in which a person receives injuries, which result in, or may result in, death or which requires their admission to hospital exceeding 24 hours. - (3) 'Serious Traffic Crash' means a crash on a road or road related area where a death occurs or is likely, or there appears to be serious negligence, dangerous driving, grievous bodily harm, or a serious breach of the traffic/criminal law as determined by an inspector.